 Seasonal property management checklist for New York property

 Seasonal property management work in New York runs on the climate calendar.
-With humid continental, cold winters, hot humid summers and exposure to freeze events, hurricane and nor'easter exposure, aging steam heat systems, lead paint in pre-war stock, owners across Manhattan and Brooklyn build a checklist that maps to missed renewal windows, deferred capex tracking, owner reporting drift, and vendor follow up gaps.
+With humid continental, cold winters, hot humid summers and exposure to freeze events, hurricane and nor'easter exposure, aging steam heat systems, lead paint in pre-war stock, owners across Manhattan and Brooklyn build a checklist that maps to vacancy drift, off market days, listing fatigue, screening gaps, and pricing misses.
 This guide walks through what to inspect and when for New York building stock.
+In New York, the examples below trace back to closed tickets from Manhattan and Brooklyn, with cross-checks against Queens.

 Spring inspection priorities In New York, spring inspection for property management focuses on damage from freeze events.
 Walk every elevation.
-Check for missed renewal windows and other signs left by winter. ## Summer maintenance Humid continental, cold winters, hot humid summers stresses property management systems in ways drier climates do not.
-Watch for deferred capex tracking. ## Fall preparation Before the cold sets in, owners across Manhattan and Brooklyn run a property management shutdown and tune up.
-The crew inventory the portfolio, assign a single accountable manager, document every owner instruction, deliver monthly statements, and host quarterly performance reviews. ## Winter monitoring New York winter calls for property management cluster around missed renewal windows, deferred capex tracking, owner reporting drift, and vendor follow up gaps.
-Pre-stage parts and contact your property management vendor before the first hard event. ## Authority reference For tenancy rules around property management work in New York, the New York City Housing Court and NY State Division of Housing and Community Renewal is the primary reference under New York Real Property Law and Rent Stabilization Code.
+Check for vacancy drift and other signs left by winter. ## Summer maintenance Humid continental, cold winters, hot humid summers stresses property management systems in ways drier climates do not.
+Watch for off market days. ## Fall preparation Before the cold sets in, owners across Manhattan and Brooklyn run a property management shutdown and tune up.
+The crew list the unit, market it, qualify applicants, run screening, and execute the lease. ## Winter monitoring New York winter calls for property management cluster around vacancy drift, off market days, listing fatigue, screening gaps, and pricing misses.
+Pre-stage parts and contact your property management vendor before the first hard event. ## Authority reference For tenancy rules around property management work in New York, the New York City Housing Court and NY State Division of Housing and Community Renewal is the primary reference under New York Real Property Law and Rent Stabilization Code. ## Source notes In New York, the examples below trace back to closed tickets from Manhattan and Brooklyn, with cross-checks against Queens.

 Key takeaways